utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 - The procedure for reissuing an account is the same as steps 3 and 4 above.
     - If you have not taken the information security training course and your account has been suspended, you cannot reissue an account.
 Please refer to the "[Information Security Education](#jouhou-security)" section above for details.
 - Once the account has been reissued, enter the user ID and password for the new account into the device you use and connect to it.
     - If the device remembers your previous UTokyo WiFi account information and you are not able to change it (i.e., screen to enter a new user ID and password does not appear), please delete your Wi-Fi account information on the device.
 The specific method of the removal varies depending on the OS and device type, so please refer to the manual of the respective device.
-For Windows, please also refer to [ECCS Consultant's Page (in Japanese)](https://www.sodan.ecc.u-tokyo.ac.jp/faq/utokyo-wifi-win10/), and for iOS, please refer to the official help "[How to forget a Wi-Fi network on your iPhone, iPad, iPod touch, or Mac](https://support.apple.com/en-us/HT208941)".
+For Windows, please also refer to [ECCS Tutor's Page (in Japanese)](https://www.sodan.ecc.u-tokyo.ac.jp/faq/utokyo-wifi-win10/), and for iOS, please refer to the official help "[How to forget a Wi-Fi network on your iPhone, iPad, iPod touch, or Mac](https://support.apple.com/en-us/HT208941)".

 ### Connect Configuration
 {:#connect-configuration}